binraider/MHP20ClassLib/README.md

 Some classes/functions I have never used, but some I have used all the time.

 These are the ones I use all the time:

 DataAccess

 LoggingClass

 StringFuncs

 ReturnClass

 WebEmailClass2 - along with SimpleEmailVO

-If you are looking to criticize then i really dont care - whatever floats your boat!
+If you are looking to criticize then i really don't care - whatever floats your boat!
+It works for me and the hundreds of projects that I have used it in.